On Friday, November 1, 2019

 - All police officers also owe a duty of care to bystanders.
 Because of this, it is common for police pursuits to come to an abrupt end once it is determined that continuing the chase would be too dangerous.
 Police officers must ensure that they do not unreasonably cause harm to others.
 They must assess each individual situation to determine a way to continue without putting others at an unnecessary risk of injury.
 If the police fails to exercise caution during a pursuit (exercises recklessness, negligence, and general disregard for the safety of others), the police could be liable for any harm that they cause to innocent bystanders.

 As explained above, the fleeing suspect as well as the police could both contribute to the harm that innocent bystanders suffer.
 Depending on the circumstance, either a fleeing suspect or a police officer (or the entire police department) could be liable for the harm that bystanders suffer during a police pursuit.
 This means that innocent bystanders could have the right to sue for the harm that they suffered.

-Learn more about your options for compensation by calling (213) 389-3765.
+Learn more about your options for compensation by calling (888) 649-7166.